isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/SLINGSHOT 2022.md

 ![SLINGSHOT 2022 at SWITCH](/images/SLINGSHOT_2022_KeyVisual_1.png)

 # Asia's most exciting deep tech startup competition is back!
 Singapore was looking for new and innovative startups to compete in SLINGSHOT 2022.
-The startups won over **S$1.2m (US $800,000)** in attractive prizes and a chance to make Singapore the next destination to expand your business.116:27
+The startups won over **S$1.2m (US $800,000)** in attractive prizes and a chance to make Singapore the next destination to expand your business.

 In its sixth addition, SLINGSHOT looked for startups in **five emerging challenge domains** to showcase game-changing solutions and products.

-The Top 50 startups have also won a \*\*sponsored trip to Singapore\*\* to be immersed in the startup ecosystem and make the pitch of a lifetime to a global audience of major investors, industry experts, and thought leaders.
+The Top 50 startups have also won a **sponsored trip to Singapore** to be immersed in the startup ecosystem and make the pitch of a lifetime to a global audience of major investors, industry experts, and thought leaders.

 [Meet the SLINGSHOT 2022 Top 50 startups!](/top-50-startups/)